marsdrums/ReSTIR-reworking/The gi pass explained/3) Diffuse.md

 ![](./images/spatial_reuse.png)

 No reservoir validation is performed on the individual merged reservoir, on the assumption that fragments visible from the current position are likely visible from neighboring positions as well.
-Neighboring reservoirs are sampled within a normal-oriented disk, as fragments with similar orientations (normals) to the current fragment are more likely to contain valuable samples.
+Neighboring reservoirs are sampled within a normal-oriented disk, as fragments with similar orientations (normals) are more likely to contain valuable samples.
 This approach increases the likelihood of finding important contributions.
 Prior to merging, samples are re-weighted, like we did with temporal reused reservoirs.

 >[!WARNING]
 > The weighting function is length(radiance).
 While this is ideal, length() functions are slow because they involve a square root computation.
 In some ReSTIR implementations i saw, the weight computation is performed using luminance(radiance).
 It may be worth trying substitute the weighting function with a lighter luminance computation, especially in spatial reuse, where many weights must be computed.